Johnny Logan (singer): 1987–1991: Second Eurovision win

 In 1987, Logan made another attempt at Eurovision and with his self-penned song, "Hold Me Now", he represented Ireland at the Eurovision Song Contest in Belgium.
 The song won the contest and Logan became the first person to win the contest twice.
 "Hold Me Now" became a major European hit and reached number two in the UK.
 Logan released a cover of the 10cc song "I'm Not in Love", produced by Paul Hardcastle as a follow-up, and an album Hold Me Now.
 In 1988, Logan released "Heartland" which became a hit in the Irish charts and from then on, concentrated on his career in Ireland and Europe.

 In 1990, Logan recorded a country version of "Miss You Nights" with Elvis Presley's backing band The Jordanaires.
-He also wrote and sung the theme song Angels Don't Hide for the German television show Blue Blood.
+He also wrote and sang the theme song Angels Don't Hide for the German television show Blue Blood.